What is Macular Pucker?

 What is the Benefit of Surgery for Macular Pucker?

 Surgery for a macular pucker is elective, and as with any surgical procedure, there are risks from the operation and whatever anesthesia is used.
-Fortunately, complications are rare, but should an ocular complication such as retinal detachment, hemorrhage, or infection develop, there can be some degree of visual loss.
+Fortunately, complications are rare, but should an ocular complication such as retinal detachment, hemorrhage, infection develop, and others, they can affect the vision and sometimes additional surgery may be needed.
 It is relatively common to have cataract development or progression months after surgery.
 Patients who elect to have surgery for a macular pucker should be aware that cataract surgery may be indicated at some point in the future.
 Your surgeon will further outline the risks, benefits, and alternatives of surgery with you and make tailored recommendations based on the unique findings of your eye.